facultymatt/angular-unsavedChanges/readme.md

 - Provides a button to disregard unsaved changes
 - Works with Angular Translate module
 - Has configurable reload and navigate messages
+- Works with uiRouter by default by listeneing for `$locationChangeStart` and `$stateChangeStart`
-- Can be configured to work with Angular uiRouter's state change event.
+- Can be configured to listen for any event

 ## How it Works